eclipsefp/eclipsefp.github.com/install.md

 <p>When no message telling about jobs is on your screen, you can start playing with your new shiny EclipseFP :) If more some reason you get an error, check the <a href="faq.html">FAQ</a> or ask in the <a href="dev.html">mailing list</a>.</p>

 <p>For some of the features to be available you need to install several additional Haskell programs.
+The instructions below give you the cabal command to run, but you can also install helper executables from inside EclipseFP (<b>Preferences -> Haskell -> Helper Executables</b> or via the <b>Cabal Packages View</b>).
 To be more concrete:
 <ul>
 <li>You need to install <a href="http://www.haskell.org/hoogle/">Hoogle</a>, to search functions or types in your installed packages.
 To get it, run <code>cabal install hoogle</code> in a console.
 The next time EclipseFP starts, it will detect and configure it for use.
 On Windows, you may need to install some other binaries for hoogle to work: <a href="http://gnuwin32.sourceforge.net/packages/wget.htm">wget</a>, <a href="http://gnuwin32.sourceforge.net/packages/gzip.htm">gzip</a> and <a href="http://gnuwin32.sourceforge.net/packages/gtar.htm">tar</a>.</li>
 <li>If you want <a href="http://community.haskell.org/~ndm/hlint/">HLint</a> to give suggestions for improving your code, install it running
 <code>cabal install hlint</code>.
 Most HLint suggestions can be automatically applied to your code via Quick Fixes.</li>
+<li>EclipseFP's preferred test framework is <a href="http://hackage.haskell.org/package/HTF">HTF</a>.
+EclipseFP provides wizards to create HTF test-suites and module, and the test runner UI integrates nicely with HTF.
+You can install it by running <code>cabal install HTF</code> in a console.
-<li>EclipseFP can run unit tests created with <a href="http://batterseapower.github.com/test-framework/">Test-framework</a>.
+<li>EclipseFP can also run unit tests created with <a href="http://batterseapower.github.com/test-framework/">Test-framework</a>.
 You can install it running
 <code>cabal install test-framework test-framework-quickcheck2 test-framework-hunit</code> (to be able to use QuickCheck and HUnit tests).</li>
 <li>The modules analysis is done using <a href="http://hackage.haskell.org/package/SourceGraph">SourceGraph</a>.
 Get it executing <code>cabal install SourceGraph</code>.
 Note that you'll need to have dot installed for the graphs to be generated.
 You can download dot from <a href="http://graphviz.org/">http://graphviz.org/</a>.</li>
 <li>EclipseFP includes support for <a href="http://www.haskell.org/alex/">Alex</a>, <a href="http://www.haskell.org/happy/">Happy</a> and <a href="http://www.cs.uu.nl/wiki/HUT/AttributeGrammarSystem">UUAGC</a>.
 To be able to build your files and get error and warnings shown, you need to install the corresponding packages doing <code>cabal install alex</code>, <code>cabal install happy</code> and <code>cabal install uuagc</code>.</li>